rethinkpriorities/squigglepy/doc/source/numeric_distributions.rst

 Numeric Distributions
 =====================

-A ``NumericDistribution`` representats a probability distribution as a histogram of values along with the probability mass near each value.
+A ``NumericDistribution`` represents a probability distribution as a histogram of values along with the probability mass near each value.

 A ``NumericDistribution`` is functionally equivalent to a Monte Carlo